Careers360 Logo

 Construction:- Take point G on AB such that CGDF

-Proof:- E is mid-point of CA (given)
+Proof: E is the mid-point of CA (given)

 CE=AE